If you’re considering buying a franchise and want to know your franchise financing options, this article is for you.

 - Gather Collateral.
 Having collateral will go a long way towards getting approved for a franchise loan, particularly an SBA loan or bank loan.
 Franchise attorney Craig Morgan says some franchise brands require the purchase of real estate, in which case that can serve as the collateral.
 If not, personal real estate, business equipment, or other assets can serve as collateral.

 Always ask about interest rates, fees, and prepayment penalties in advance before committing to a loan.
 This will prevent unpleasant surprises later on.
 The Annual Percentage Rate (APR) of a loan tells you the cost of a loan over 1 year, and makes it easier to compare multiple lenders and loan products.
+If you’re pursuing SBA funding, make sure you’re working with a lender who is part of the Preferred Lender Program.
+See a list of SBA preferred lenders here.

 So what if your dream of owning a franchise doesn’t turn out as well as you expected?
 Always have an exit plan, says Guinn.